tmpfs/prism-primitives/README.md

 This library exposes all the React Native visual components wrapped using the `Prism()` function.
 Class names are identical so it is a drop-in replacement.

+The API is considered fixed.
+Bug fixes will be released under minor/patch versions and changes to the underlying RN components will be tracked via major versions.

 ## Getting Started

 Configure your application (see the Prism [Getting Started](https://github.com/fika-community/prism#getting-started) guide) and then you can import your visual components from `react-native-prism-primitives` to use the [Prism Properties](https://github.com/fika-community/prism#properties) in your application.